Faylixe/screenflow/README.md

 ## Define your flow with XML

-You can also (and better have to) define all your screen using XML file like in the following exemple :
+You can also (and better have to) define all your screens using XML file like in the following exemple :

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>